analyseether/ether_sql/docs/guides/contribution.rst

   $ createdb ether_sql_tests

-All our tests can be run using the following command:
+If you are testing using Infura node use the command:

 .. code :: shell

+  $ python -m pytest tests/infura

+If you are using a local parity node use the command:

+.. code :: shell

-  $ python -m pytest tests/
+  $ python -m pytest tests/parity

 Updating the database tables